clockchip/mega65basic/README.md

 The provided features are:

 - Syntax highlighting
-- Snippets for the all commands and control characters
+- Snippets for all commands and control characters
 - File icons
-- Theme
+- Themes
 - Rulers: 40th and 80th column
-- Keyboard Shortcuts

 ### Syntax highlighting
 An example of syntax highlighting is: